joelhawksley/identity/components-2020/slides.md

 ---

-# Failures
+# Lessons

-^ It's also important to share some failures
+^ we've learned a lot

+^ In the past year experimenting with this pattern

 ---